-K is a close-knit campus that prides itself on how well our students, faculty and staff know and care for one another.
+K is a close-knit college that prides itself on how well our students, faculty and staff know and care for one another.
 These bonds are strengthened by being a residential campus that learns, grows and lives in community.

 As a residential college, over 70% of the students live on campus and the majority of off-campus students reside within just four blocks.
 Until the completion of their sophomore year, students are required to live in one of our six residential halls or one of the College’s living-learning houses.